 I then changed my routine.
 Rather than feeding my baby to sleep, I fed him after he woke up, which allowed him to at least try to fall asleep on his own.
 He stopped tying nursing with sleeping and instead expected to eat when he woke up.

 Despite reading countless books about babies and sleep, I remained desperate for answers.
-Not until I read and applied these best sleep books did I find them.
+Not until I read and applied these baby sleep books did I find them.

 And hopefully they’ll also give you the solution you’re looking for.
 No more middle of the night carrying the baby in one arm and reading with the other.
 Instead, you’ll get the sleep you and your baby have always wanted.